 But in 1994, under pressure from the World Bank and as part of its WTO obligations, India started eliminating restrictions on vegetable oil imports.
 The country was immediately inundated with imported palm oil, while production of traditional oil crops languished.
-Today, with tariffs on palm oil fluctuating around zero, India is the world's largest importer and consumer of palm oil.
+Today, with tariffs on palm oil fluctuating around zero, India is the world's largest importer and consumer of palm oil.6 in 2000 as part of its WTO entry obligations.

-China has followed a similar path.
-Imports of oil-palm hovered around one million tonnes per year until China made significant cuts to import restrictions in 2000 as part of its WTO entry obligations.
 Imports ballooned, reaching five million tonnes per year by 2005.
-That year, China began implementation of a free trade agreement with the Association of Southeast Asian Nations, which the Malaysian oil-palm industry credits with a further 34-per-cent increase in oil-palm imports between 2005 and 2010.
+That year, China began implementation of a free trade agreement with the Association of Southeast Asian Nations, which the Malaysian oil-palm industry credits with a further 34-per-cent increase in oil-palm imports between 2005 and 2010.7